Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

 ## 💡 Developing Plugins

 It is really ease to develop plugins for the framework.
 All you need is a version of the TSQPF api and you need to follow the plugin structure conventions.
+You can read more about how plugins are structured [in the wiki](https://github.com/Vortexdata/tsq-plugin-framework/wiki/Plugin-Structure)

+The api comes with various tools allowing you to easily register chat or console commands, create a custom plugin config and many more.
+Again, this is all documented in the wiki.

 ## 🖥️ Using the Remote Shell